franksk/geospatial-institutions/README.md

 **Best overall programs:** Arizona State University, Clark University, Michigan State University, Ohio State University, Pennsylvania State University, State University of New York at Buffalo, University of Arizona, University of California-Santa Barbara, University of Colorado-Boulder, University of Illinois at Urbana-Champaign, University of Kentucky, University of Minnesota-Twin Cities, University of North Carolina at Chapel Hill, University of Oregon, University of South Carolina-Columbia, and University of Wisconsin-Madison

-**GIScience/computation programs:** George Mason University, San Diego State University, University of Iowa, University of Maine, and University of Texas at Dallas.
+**Best GIScience/computation programs:** George Mason University, San Diego State University, University of Iowa, University of Maine, and University of Texas at Dallas.

-**Cartography/visualization programs:** Oregon State University, Pennsylvania State University, University of Kansas, University of Oregon, and University of Wisconsin-Madison.
+**Best cartography/visualization programs:** Oregon State University, Pennsylvania State University, University of Kansas, University of Oregon, and University of Wisconsin-Madison.

-**Remote sensing programs:** Boston University, University of Georgia, and University of Maryland-College Park.
+**Best remote sensing programs:** Boston University, University of Georgia, and University of Maryland-College Park.

-**Spatial analysis/statistics programs:** Arizona State University, Ohio State University, State University of New York at Buffalo, and University of Texas at Dallas
+**Best spatial analysis/statistics programs:** Arizona State University, Ohio State University, State University of New York at Buffalo, and University of Texas at Dallas

-**Online/hybrid programs (Master's only):** Pennsylvania State University, and University of Southern California.
+**Best online/hybrid programs (Master's only):** Pennsylvania State University, and University of Southern California.

 ##How to Add/Edit an Institution